gyulanemeth/bluefox.email/docs/projects/predesigned-templates.md

 ![A screenshot of the pre-designed template selection step when creating a transactional email.](./project-transactionals-create-select-predesigned.webp)

 Select any template and click **Next** to continue setting up your email name, subject line, and preview text.
+For the remaining steps, see [Transactional Emails](/docs/projects/transactional-emails#creating-a-transactional-email).

 ### Triggered Emails